Can my licence be processed in thirty days?

 Nunavut Settlement Area refers to the whole area of Nunavut.
-See Article 3 and Schedule 3-1 of the Nunavut Land Claim Agreement for a full description.
+See Article 3 and Schedule 3-1 of the Nunavut Land Claims Agreement for a full description.
 Inuit Owned Lands refer to specific parcels of lands within the Nunavut Settlement Area.
-See Article 19.2.1 of the Nunavut Land Claim Agreement, for a full description.
+See Article 19.2.1 of the Nunavut Land Claims Agreement for a full description.

 What do I do if part of my project is in Nunavut and part is in the western Northwest Territories?

-The 2 territories have separate licensing processes for work within the 2 territories.
+The two territories have separate licensing processes for work within the two territories.
 You need to apply to both agencies.

 What if my project is multi-disciplined?

-For example: involves archaeology and anthropology, or involves wildlife and traditional knowledge.
+For example: involves archeology and anthropology, or involves wildlife and traditional knowledge.

-NRI has developed a good working relationship with other licensing & permitting bodies and will endeavor to ensure your application is smoothly processed.
+NRI has developed a good working relationship with other licensing and permitting bodies and will endeavour to ensure your application is smoothly processed.

 Should I take advantage of reduced airfares and book my plane ticket even if I don't have my research licence yet?